apache/turbine-core/README.txt

 Further documentation
 =====================

-The main Turbine documentation site is at the Apache Jakarta Project Homepage at http://jakarta.apache.org/turbine/.
+The main Turbine documentation site is at the Apache Turbine Project Homepage at http://turbine.apache.org/.
 You can also build the most current documentation for this source tree by executing "maven site" in the root directory of the source distribution after building the jar.